The Agent Secrets Pattern: Giving AI Access Without Git Exposure

 Configuring Cursor

-To allow Cursor to read .agent-secrets, create a .cursorignore file with a negation pattern:
+To allow Cursor to read .agent-secrets while maintaining protection, create a .cursorignore file:

 # .cursorignore